beberlei/zelten/README.md

 Here is a samle Apache Vhost to run Zelten.
-Make sure to adjust the ``path/to/zelten/web`` to point to the directory you put the Zelten source code in:
+Make sure to adjust the ``path/to/zelten/web`` to point to the directory you put the Zelten source code in.

+Put this file into ``/etc/apache2/sites-enabled/zelten``:

     <VirtualHost *:80>
         ServerAdmin webmaster@localhost